mitchwolfe1/web3-eth/README.md

 # Web3 RPC client for Ethereum node
+*Ruby 3 compatible fork of the web3-eth gem*

 This Ruby Gem is used to connect and communicate with Ethereum node ( geth, parity, etc), having RPC interface.
 Also it has support to call Etherscan API.